Attack on Visva-Bharati students: one more arrested

 Karmakar was picked up from Godda in Jharkhand, police said.
 Two TMCP leaders - Achintya Bagdi and Saber Ali - had been arrested earlier for their alleged involvement in the assault on Left-leaning students on January 15.

+SFI leader of Visva-Bharati Somnath Sau claimed that Karmakar was earlier with the Trinamool Chhatra Parishad, the students' wing of the TMC, but he left the organisation recently and did not formally join any other camp.
+Sources in the ABVP said Karmakar is a friend of Bagdi though he is not directly associated with the TMCP.

-The attack took place a week after BJP Rajya Sabha MP Swapan Dasgupta was heckled by Left-leaning students after he came to deliver a lecture on the Citizenship (Amendment) Act on January 8.
-An SFI leader of the university had alleged that the attackers said the assault was a fallout of the demonstration the Left students held during Dasgupta's visit to the campus.
+The attack in the campus took place a week after BJP Rajya Sabha MP Swapan Dasgupta was heckled by Left-leaning students after he came to deliver a lecture on the Citizenship (Amendment) Act on January 8.
+The SFI had alleged that the attackers said during the assault that it was a fallout of the demonstration the Left students held during Dasgupta's visit to the campus.

 Dasgupta, Visva-Bharati Vice-Chancellor Bidyut Chakraborty and others had to remain confined for around eight hours to a building of the central university outside which hundreds of Left-leaning students staged a sit-in, accusing the politician of promoting hatred among communities.
 The Visva-Bharati on Friday set up a 3-member panel to probe the alleged confinement of the politician and the incident of assault..